We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 The phosphorus and the calcium found in bean sprouts are linked to this.

-Lots of calcium and phosphorus will probably make kidney and bladder stones in the rodents.
+Lots of calcium and phosphorus are responsible for kidney and bladder stones in guinea pigs.

 These minerals can also inhibit the absorption of magnesium leading to magnesium deficiency in guinea pigs.

-Bacteria and germs may also affect these rodents since bean sprouts are mostly grown in conditions where bacteria and germs do thrive.
+Bacteria and germs may also affect guinea pigs since bean sprouts are mostly grown in conditions where bacteria and germs do thrive.

 It is therefore advised to clean these vegetables before giving them to your pet.